Ted Nash (entrepreneur)

 Ted Nash (born 1991) is an English businessman who is best known for launching the site Little Gossip Nash is also known for developing various apps and websites.

 Personal life

 In 1991, Edward John Nash was born in Taunton, Somerset, United Kingdom to parents Andy and Linda.

 Career

+In 2009, Nash founded Fit or Fugly, an iPhone application that rated facial attractiveness by measuring the symmetry of an uploaded photograph against anchor points at mouth, nose, ear, chin and eyes.

-In 2010, Nash launched Little Gossip, a controversial site that allows users to anonymously post rumours about their school peers.
+In 2010, Nash launched Little Gossip, a website that allowed users to anonymously post rumours about their school peers.
 The site was subject to public criticism from parents, teachers and school administrators.
 The website also received coverage from BBC Panorama and BBC Radio.
 It was sold to Platinum Century in 2011.

-In 2013, Nash founded Tapdaq, a mobile advertising exchange and acts as the company's CEO.
+In 2013, Nash founded Tapdaq, a mobile advertising exchange and served as it's CEO.
 Tapdaq raised $1.4 million in capital in 2014 to fund commercialisation of its in-app advertising exchange.

-Nash is CEO of Liquid5 with Fit or Fugly app allowed iPhone users to calculate the attractiveness of the human face using Fibonacci's golden ratio.
-It judges the symmetry of the face in an uploaded photo based on the key anchor points of nose, mouth, ears, chin and eyes.